 Canadian stocks to buy and hold

-- Indexers can obtain market returns less minuscule money management fees.
+- Indexers (and dividend income investors) can obtain market-like returns less minuscule (or minimal) money management fees.

-- Indexing helps take the emotions out of investing.
+- Indexing (and dividend investing) can help take the emotions out of investing.

-- Tend to buy and hold assets, and do not (should not) trade, and
+- Tend to buy and hold assets, and do not trade often, and

 - Tend to buy assets in different sectors for diversification over time.

 The psychological benefits that come from Canadian stocks to buy and hold